 If you are new to the college or have not taken classes for two consecutive quarters, complete and submit a Bellevue College admissions application first.
 You can submit an application or request additional information on the Enrollment website.
 (Note: If you are exclusively taking Continuing Education classes, you do not need to apply for admission.)

-All entering Bellevue College students must complete a COMPASS Assessment for math and English to identify appropriate course placement.
-The Assessment website provides information on preparing for the assessment tests and an assessment calendar for available dates and times for drop-in English and Math assessments.
-If you would normally receive alternative testing accommodations, please contact the DRC before signing up to take the COMPASS Assessment.
-The COMPASS test is untimed for all students so there is no need for extended time accommodations.
-(Note: If you are exclusively taking Continuing Education classes, you do not need to complete a COMPASS assessment.)
+You may not register for English or math classes or for classes with an English or math requirement until you establish your placement.
+Placement and Testing Services provides information on preparing for the assessment tests and an assessment calendar for available dates and times for drop-in English and Math assessments.
+If you would normally receive alternative testing accommodations, please contact the DRC before signing up to take assessment.
+Both assessments are not timed so there is no need for extended time accommodations, but other accommodations may be made available to you.

 Step 3: Submit DRC Initial Access Form

-Current students should fill out our original version of the Initial Access Form, which may be submitted online, electronically filled out and emailed, printed and submitted on paper, or completed in person at the DRC office.
+Our original version of the Initial Access Form, which may be submitted online, electronically filled out and emailed, printed and submitted on paper, or completed in person at the DRC office, is still available for students to take advantage of as well and can be found with rest of the DRC Forms.

 Step 4: Submit Documentation